Back to Blog

 Concept Exploration

-We bring references—images, materials, techniques—to spark imagination and establish vocabulary.
+We bring references, images, materials, and techniques to give the conversation something concrete.
 What excites you?
 What feels wrong?

 Refinement